SigmaWrath/Tukupu-Published/content/Player Classes/Fighter/Alchemist.md

 The [[Alchemist's Fire]] you create with your [[Alchemist’s Supplies]] does 2d10 Fire damage on its initial hit, and does 1d6 Fire damage instead of 1d4 for [[Burning (Hazard)|Burning]].

 When you craft your Alchemist's Fire, you can modify it to deal one of the following damage types of your choice: Acid, Cold, Lightning, Necrotic, Poison, or Radiant.
 The Burning for this Alchemist's Explosive is also 1d6 of the same damage type.

+This improved explosive becomes inert if any remains after you finish a Long Rest.
 #### <span style="color:rgb(203, 123, 55)">Level 15: Biomagical Barrier</span>

 When you expend a use of [[Second Wind]] and <span style="color:rgb(134, 93, 187)">Fortify</span> yourself with <span style="color:rgb(203, 123, 55)">Restorative Reagents</span>, you can sprinkle in an ingredient to give yourself Resistance to one of the following damage types of your choice: Acid, Fire, Cold, Lightning, Necrotic, Poison, Psychic, Radiant, or Thunder.